TIBCOSoftware/snappydata/docs/install/upgrade.md

 Use a path for the Parquet file that has enough space to hold the table data.
 Once the re-import has completed successfully, make sure that the Parquet files are deleted explicitly.

 !!!
 Note
 	Upgrade to SnappyData from 1.0.2 or later versions can be done directly.
+	For changes related to Log4j 2 migration in 1.3.1, please check the release notes.

 ## Migrating to the SnappyData ODBC Driver